ptwojcik/workshops/rcpp/README.md

 Authors: Piotr WóJcik, [Faculty of Economic Sciences, University of Warsaw](https://www.wne.uw.edu.pl/)

+Full materials can be found on [my github](https://github.com/ptwojcik/WhyR2019_Rcpp)

 ### Description

 Typical bottlenecks of programs in R are (1) loops that can not easily be vectorized, because   calculations in a given iteration depend on the results from the previous iterations; (2) recursive functions or problems that require multiple calling the same function.